samumantha/csc-env-eff/slides/10_speed_up_jobs.md

    - It passes data-messages back and forth between the cores.

 # What is OpenMP?
-- OpenMP (Open Multi-Processing) is a standard that utilize compute cores that share memory
+- OpenMP (Open Multi-Processing) is a standard that utilizes compute cores that share memory
-   - They do not need to send messages betwen each other.
+   - They do not need to send messages between each other.
 - Basically OpenMP is easier for beginners, but problems quickly arise with so called 'race conditions'.
    - This appears when different compute cores process and update the same data without proper synchronization.